Wandalen/wTools/module/core/former/plan.md

         *   `module/core/former/tests/inc/enum_unnamed_tests/tuple_multi_standalone_args_tuple_single_manual.rs`
         *   `module/core/former/tests/inc/enum_unnamed_tests/standalone_constructor_args_tuple_only_test.rs`
     *   Commit Message: `docs(former): Add purpose and coverage to standalone_constructor_args_tuple tests`
+    *   Proposed Comments for `module/core/former/tests/inc/enum_unnamed_tests/standalone_constructor_args_tuple_derive.rs`:
+        //!
+Purpose: Tests the `#[derive(Former)]` macro's generation of standalone constructor functions for tuple variants when the enum has the `#[standalone_constructors]` attribute and fields within the variants have the `#[arg_for_constructor]` attribute.
+This file focuses on verifying the derive-based implementation.
+        //!
+        //!
+Coverage:
+        //! - Rule 4a (#[standalone_constructors]): Verifies the generation of top-level constructor functions (`variant1`, `variant2`).
+        //! - Rule 4b (Option 2 Logic): Verifies that when all fields in a tuple variant have `#[arg_for_constructor]`, the standalone constructor takes arguments for those fields and returns the final enum instance (scalar style).
+        //! - Rule 3d (Tuple + Single-Field + Default): Implicitly relevant as `Variant1` is a single-field tuple variant.
+        //! - Rule 3f (Tuple + Multi-Field + Default): Implicitly relevant as `Variant2` is a multi-field tuple variant.
+        //!
+        //!
+Test Relevance/Acceptance Criteria:
+        //! - Defines an enum `TestEnum` with single-field (`Variant1(u32)`) and multi-field (`Variant2(u32, String)`) tuple variants.
+        //! - Applies `#[derive(Former)]` and `#[standalone_constructors]` to the enum.
+        //! - Applies `#[arg_for_constructor]` to the fields within the variants.
+        //! - Includes shared test logic from `standalone_constructor_args_tuple_only_test.rs`.
+        //! - The included tests call the standalone constructor functions (`variant1(value)`, `variant2(value1, value2)`) and assert that the returned enum instances match manually constructed expected values.
+This verifies that the standalone constructors are generated correctly and handle arguments as specified by `#[arg_for_constructor]`.
+    *   Proposed Comments for `module/core/former/tests/inc/enum_unnamed_tests/tuple_multi_standalone_args_tuple_multi_manual.rs`:
+        //!
+Purpose: Provides a hand-written implementation of the `Former` pattern's standalone constructor function for a multi-field tuple variant (`Variant2(u32, String)`) within an enum that has the `#[standalone_constructors]` attribute and fields with `#[arg_for_constructor]`.
+This file focuses on demonstrating the manual implementation of the scalar standalone constructor for a multi-field tuple variant with field arguments.
+        //!
+        //!
+Coverage:
+        //! - Rule 4a (#[standalone_constructors]): Manually implements the top-level constructor function (`variant2`).
+        //! - Rule 4b (Option 2 Logic): Manually implements the logic for a scalar standalone constructor that takes arguments for all fields in a multi-field tuple variant.
+        //! - Rule 3f (Tuple + Multi-Field + Default): Implicitly relevant as `Variant2` is a multi-field tuple variant.
+        //!
+        //!
+Test Relevance/Acceptance Criteria:
+        //! - Defines the `TestEnum` enum with the `Variant2(u32, String)` variant.
+        //! - Provides a hand-written `variant2` function that takes `u32` and `String` as arguments and returns `TestEnum::Variant2(u32, String)`.
+        //! - This file is intended to be included by a test file that calls this function and asserts its output.
+It demonstrates the manual implementation corresponding to the derived behavior tested in `standalone_constructor_args_tuple_only_test.rs`.
+    *   Proposed Comments for `module/core/former/tests/inc/enum_unnamed_tests/tuple_multi_standalone_args_tuple_single_manual.rs`:
+        //!
+Purpose: Provides a hand-written implementation of the `Former` pattern's standalone constructor function for a single-field tuple variant (`Variant1(u32)`) within an enum that has the `#[standalone_constructors]` attribute and a field with `#[arg_for_constructor]`.
+This file focuses on demonstrating the manual implementation of the scalar standalone constructor for a single-field tuple variant with a field argument.
+        //!
+        //!
+Coverage:
+        //! - Rule 4a (#[standalone_constructors]): Manually implements the top-level constructor function (`variant1`).
+        //! - Rule 4b (Option 2 Logic): Manually implements the logic for a scalar standalone constructor that takes an argument for the single field in a tuple variant.
+        //! - Rule 3d (Tuple + Single-Field + Default): Implicitly relevant as `Variant1` is a single-field tuple variant.
+        //!
+        //!
+Test Relevance/Acceptance Criteria:
+        //! - Defines the `TestEnum` enum with the `Variant1(u32)` variant.
+        //! - Provides a hand-written `variant1` function that takes `u32` as an argument and returns `TestEnum::Variant1(u32)`.
+        //! - This file is intended to be included by a test file that calls this function and asserts its output.
+It demonstrates the manual implementation corresponding to the derived behavior tested in `standalone_constructor_args_tuple_only_test.rs`.
+    *   Proposed Comments for `module/core/former/tests/inc/enum_unnamed_tests/standalone_constructor_args_tuple_only_test.rs`:
+        //!
+Purpose: Provides shared test assertions and logic for both the derived and manual implementations of standalone constructor functions for tuple variants with `#[arg_for_constructor]` fields.
+It tests that standalone constructors generated/implemented when the enum has `#[standalone_constructors]` and variant fields have `#[arg_for_constructor]` behave as expected (scalar style).
+        //!
+        //!
+Coverage:
+        //! - Rule 4a (#[standalone_constructors]): Tests the existence and functionality of top-level constructor functions (`variant1`, `variant2`).
+        //! - Rule 4b (Option 2 Logic): Tests that these standalone constructors take arguments corresponding to the `#[arg_for_constructor]` fields and return the final enum instance.
+        //! - Rule 3d (Tuple + Single-Field + Default): Implicitly tested via `Variant1`.
+        //! - Rule 3f (Tuple + Multi-Field + Default): Implicitly tested via `Variant2`.
+        //!
+        //!
+Test Relevance/Acceptance Criteria:
+        //! - Defines the `TestEnum` enum structure with `Variant1(u32)` and `Variant2(u32, String)`.
+        //! - Contains test functions (`variant1_test`, `variant2_test`) that are included by the derive and manual test files.
+        //! - Calls the standalone constructor functions (`variant1(value)`, `variant2(value1, value2)`) provided by the including file.
+        //! - Asserts that the returned enum instances match manually constructed expected values (`TestEnum::Variant1(value)`, `TestEnum::Variant2(value1, value2)`).
+This verifies that both derived and manual standalone constructors correctly handle field arguments and produce the final enum variant.
+    *   **[2025-05-11/Inc 15] Note:** Detailed planning for Increment 15 complete.
+Drafted comments for target files.

 *   [⚫] **Increment 16:** Document `standalone_constructor_tuple_*` files
     *   Enum Aspect Focus: Unnamed/Tuple (with `#[standalone_constructors]`, no field args)